simichavda/simichavda/README.md

 🎓 I graduated from

-Nottingham Trent University] in Software Engineering BSc\[2025 .
+Nottingham Trent University in Software Engineering BSc - 2025 .

-💻 I'm currently focused on [e.g., building a full-stack e-commerce site, learning about cloud services].
+💻 I'm currently focused on building a full-stack e-commerce site, completing and improving the mobile game I created on Unity Engine and improving my Python skills and knowledge.

-🌱 I'm always looking to expand my knowledge, with a recent interest in [e.g., modern DevOps practices, mobile app development].
+🌱 I'm always looking to expand my knowledge, with a recent interest in modern DevOps practices, mobile app development.

-💬 I'm available to chat about [e.g., Python, C++, web development, or video games].
+💬 I'm available to chat about Python, web development, or video games.

 🚀 Languages and Tools
 <p align="center">